typehero/typehero/challenges/keyof/prompt.md

 The result of `keyof` is always a union.

 > Even if there are 0 or 1 objects, it doesn't hurt to think of the result as a union.
-If there are no elements in the result will be `never` (which is the empty set in "Set theory" terminology).
-When there's only one key than the resulting type will be a single primitive or literal type.
+If there are no elements in the result, the type will be `never` (which is the empty set in "Set theory" terminology).
+When there's only one key then the resulting type will be a single primitive or literal type.

 ## Solving This Challenge